caroleolivier/caroleolivier.github.io/_posts/2017-11-09-containerised-application-deployment-solutions.md

 * [Container Instance](https://azure.microsoft.com/en-gb/services/container-instances/)
 <br/>This service addresses a different type of needs to AKS.
 It offers like a computing farm where users can send jobs on-demand and paid for the processing time.
+<br/>I guess I could use it but it is definitely not meant for my use case.
+I want my service up all the time even if no one uses it.

 * [Web App for Containers](https://azure.microsoft.com/en-gb/services/app-service/containers/)
 <br/>As its name indicates, it is a service dedicated to the deployment of containerised web applications.
-<br/>It looks a lot simpler than AKS as it doesn't have, or at least expose, the orchestration layer AKS offers.
-I am not sure how it works behind the scene because it still needs to do some kind of orchestration I would have thought :/
+<br/>It looks a lot simpler than AKS as it doesn't have, or at least expose, the orchestration layer.
 <br/>This solution could be a good candidate for my use case.
-However, looking at the [price details](https://azure.microsoft.com/en-gb/pricing/details/app-service/), it looks like it is not free.
+However, looking at the [price details](https://azure.microsoft.com/en-gb/pricing/details/app-service/), it is not free and requires at least a Basic Service Plan.

 #### Google Cloud